Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Discussion

 Several extensions appear promising.
-First, DP-2ERM can be adapted to richer decision-function classes beyond linear rules and to multi-stage decision problems such as dynamic treatment regimes.
+First, DP-2ERM can be adapted to richer decision-function classes beyond linear rules and to multi-stage decision problems such as dynamic treatment regimes \cite{kosorok2019precision}.
 Second, the same analysis blueprint applies to other 2ERM-style pipelines, including covariate-shift correction and transfer learning with balancing weights.
-Finally, it would be useful to develop privacy-preserving procedures for auxiliary quantities of scientific interest, such as private value/regret estimation and uncertainty quantification for the learned rule.
+Finally, it would be useful to develop private inference and uncertainty quantification for the learned rule \cite{cai2023private}.

 \begin{appendix}

 \pagenumbering{arabic}